ELDK26-AI-masterclass/case/02 - AI Tools and Models/README.md

 cd code
 ```

-## Make change from inside IDE

-- Open the solution in your preferred IDE.
-- Ensure you have access to AI tools from within the IDE.
-- Make some changes to the solution using AI-based intellisense.

 ## Make change from inside AI tool

 - Open the solution in your preferred AI tool (GitHub Copilot, ChatGPT Codex, Claude Code, etc.).